Spend a day learning tried-and-true ways to set up your school’s Makerspace, design high-impact Maker projects, or use new tools.

 Each class is one day, meeting from 8:30 am to 2:30 pm with a half-hour lunch break.
 Coffee/snacks will be available at 8:15 am.

 Workshops are held in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
 This is the 4th floor of building 4, nearly under the Great Dome.
-Visit the MIT Edgerton Center transportation and parking page for information on getting to MIT.
+Visit the MIT Edgerton Center Contact page for information on getting to MIT.
 Public transportation is convenient and recommended.
 Visitor parking at MIT is limited and may or may not be available Fall 2021.

 Established in 1992, the MIT Edgerton Center continues the hands-on legacy of Harold “Doc” Edgerton by giving students opportunities to learn by doing.
 Programs include courses in engineering and high-speed photography for MIT students and professionals, the international-development program D-Lab, student-run clubs and teams, student machine shops, and a year-round K-12 science and engineering outreach program, including professional-development teacher workshops and curriculum materials.
 Read more about our K-12 programs here.

 The workshops are developed and led by Diane Brancazio, Justin Schmidt, and a team of experts at the MIT Edgerton Center.
+Workshops will have the assistance of several Edgerton Center staff members and MIT students that are skilled in digital fabrication tools, hand tools, and electronics.

 Diane is passionate about the potential of Makerspaces to improve education.
 She works intensively to support teachers integrating Maker culture into their regular curriculum and in using Makerspaces to engage and empower students.